-Tony is a Chartered Accountant with over 30 years' experience, including 28 years with Deloitte Touche Tohmatsu, 12 of those as a Partner providing audit and other assurance services to various entities, from large corporations, not-for profit entities, managed investments and superannuation funds and trustees, including self-managed superannuation funds.
+Tony is a Chartered Accountant with extensive experience, providing audit and other assurance services to various entities, from large corporations, not-for profit entities, managed investments and superannuation funds and trustees, including self-managed superannuation funds.
 Tony's executive leadership experience also includes nearly 3 years as Head of Risk Management at AustralianSuper.